 Yes, areas of New England –especially around the Boston area — do have a high cost of living but people don’t want to leave their wonderful small towns, quaint villages and vibrant big cities.
 They have family here and know this way of life in New England as the place where roots have been firmly laid.

 So how does this all relate to travel?
 Well, some of our friends, as well as us, feel guilty about traveling at all.
 I know we travel a lot less now and when we do, it’s always with a firm budget in mind.
 Ultimately, however, I don’t think that you have to feel guilty about traveling — you just have to approach it in a smarter way.
 You all work hard and deserve some kind of diversion — that is, entertainment, enjoyment and enlightenment.
 Traveling in New England — or anywhere for that matter — can do that for you!

-That’s why we have written The Thrifty New England Traveler.
+That’s why we have written Visiting New England On a Budget.
 This is our free gift to you — a blog written straight-from-the heart and with those cheap travel in New England experiences passed right along from us to you.
 We also have some fine New England folks passing along their budget travel tips, whether it be a neighbor, family member, local Chamber of Commerce, state tourism agency, or small business that has something special to offer.

 I write often and with a special purpose.
 Because we stick to a certain budget, our eyes have been opened in regards to free or affordable things to do in the New England region.
 I know where to buy a lunch for under $2, how to find a hotel that won’t rip you off, what kind of travel attractions reside in our special New England communities, and know of special seasonal events that won’t break the bank.

 Sometimes after a day trip, we have found that we have spent less than on a typical day at home — you know how those groceries and incidentals can really add up!